Danish Health Authority releases guidelines for employers promoting self-quarantine

 If the employer decides to comply with the government’s recommendation – which we view as is advisable – then the employees sent home will in most cases be entitled to salary as under sick-leave.

 For employees covered by a collective bargaining agreement (“CBA”) it is the rules in the applicable CBA that is decisive as to what extent the employee having been sent home is entitled to receive wages during the absence period.

 Other relevant regulation

-With reference to the rules in the Working Environment Act an employer can demand that employees who have returned from overseas stays home as they can otherwise potentially expose the other employees for transmission of corvid-19.
+With reference to the rules in the Working Environment Act an employer can demand that employees who have returned from one of the above listed risk zones stays home as can otherwise potentially expose the other employees for transmission of COVID-19.

 Even if an employee is not able to get his/her child in childcare the employee is compelled to meet at work.
 In other words: it is not an excusable absence that one cannot get a child babysit.